 When our family traveled, aside from playing the alphabet game with road signs, we would sing songs acapella, (without an instrument).
 We sang rounds and hymns and other songs.

 As I grew up I listened to the radio (except when doing my homework because I ended up singing along and not doing the work).
 I used to listen to my 45’s, then LP’s.
 Later audio tapes then CD’s filled my ears with music.
-(I haven’t graduated to MP3 players yet.
-Who knows?
-Maybe that will be the next form of music listening pleasure that I try.)
 Now, possibly better, is Pandora!

 Later when I started dating as an older teenager, my future husband introduced me to heavy rock.
 I attended concerts by Alice Cooper, Rare Earth, Yes, Queen, Neil Diamond, James Taylor and several more.
 My exposure to this music rounded out my knowledge and love for more and quite different kinds of music.

 My future husband gifted me with 45s, the small records with a bigger hole in the middle than 33s.
-One I love was WENDY, by the Association.
+One I love was “Windy”, by the Association.
 I still remember.

 To this day Carole King, Carlie Simon, Jimmy Buffet and James Taylor are my favorite musicians to sing along with in the shower or driving.
 I still enjoy their words and melodies.
 But I still love many of the hymns I grew up with as well.